 - In the upper right corner, next to your user name, click then Application Settings to proceed.
+Or, from the the Home page, click Dashboard settings. - 2.
+Select any of the following tabs, which are available based on your role and permissions.

+- Oa General tab: - Pages: Toggle the pages which are available on $\triangleleft$ or $\bigcirc$ off.
+If your role changes, you can change the display in the future. - Homepage: Select the page you want to see first when you log on. - About: The Appliance Version displays. - Download Windows Client: Click to download the Windows desktop client.

+• Home tab, Home Page Widgets :

-Or, from the Home page, click Settings. - 2.
-Click the General tab, then complete one of the following actions, as desired: - In Pages, toggle the pages which are available on \triangleleft or \bigcirc off.
-If your role changes, you can change the display in the future. - In Homepage, select the page you want to see first when you log on. - Under About, the Appliance Version displays. - Click Download Windows Client to download the Windows desktop client. - 3.
-Click the Home tab. - a.
-On the Home Page Widgets page, toggle what you want to display on or D off. - b.
-Under any Tile Set, select the request statuses you want to display. - 4.
-Click the Approvals tab, if available.
-On the Approvals Widgets page, control available widgets, if any. - 5.
-Click the Requests tab, if available.
-On the My Request Widgets page, toggle what you want to display on on or off. - 6.
-Click the Reviews tab, if available.
-On the Review Widgets page, control available widgets, if any.
+- Message of the Day and My Request Favorites: Toggle selections or off. - Tile Set (Approvals, Reviews, and so on): Toggle selections or off.
+Then, select the statuses you want to display.
+For example, to view your available requests, you would set the Tile Set: My Requests on then select the Available check box.
+What you can set is based on your role and permissions. - Approvals tab (if available): On the Approvals Widgets page, control available widgets, if any. - Requests tab (if available): On the My Request Widgets page, toggle what you want to display on on or off. - Reviews tab (if available): On the Review Widgets page, control available widgets, if any.